James Lowder: Comic books and other works

 Lowder also works in comic books.
 He has penned scripts for several companies, including Image, DC, Devil's Due, and Desperado.
-A Ravenloft comic by Lowder was in the works before DC decided to end its relationship with TSR.
+A Ravenloft comic by Lowder was in development until DC ended its relationship working with TSR in 1991; Lowder had previously handled licensing review at TSR for some of the DC titles, written text pages for the Advanced Dungeons & Dragons comic, and scripted a story for TSR Worlds Annual #1.
 His short work "Lost Loves", from the Moonstone Monsters: Demons anthology, was a finalist for the Bram Stoker Award in 2004 for Best Illustrated Narrative.
 He contributed as a writer and consulting editor to the Worlds of Dungeons & Dragons comic book series, published by Devil's Due.
 He became the editor for the monthly series Hack/Slash with issue #25 and continued with the series when it moved from Devil's Due to Image.
 His pulp hero serial "The Corpse: Orphans of the Air" ran as an occasional back-up in Hack/Slash, starting in 2011.